-For a bassist, finding a preamp that’s also a DI (direct injection) box is a plus.
+For a bassist, finding a preamp pedal that’s also a DI (direct injection) box is a plus.
 DI sends a signal directly to a mixing board or recorder, an especially useful thing to have in the recording studio.
-Here are, in our opinion, the 4 best bass preamp pedals on the market.

 The SansAmp Para Driver brings great presence to your bass sound, a close emulation to a tube amp’s tonal warmth.
 It has a sweepable semi-parametric EQ to give you full control over the shape of your tone.
 The DI has a rumble filter to remove noise in the lower frequencies, taking the boominess out of your sound, while the air function brightens up the treble and gives your attacks more punch.
 Tech 21 (see full specs) is known for its overdrive and the SansAmp is no exception.
 This pre-amp is especially great for those playing in harder rock and metal bands, giving your sound the edge you need without sacrificing clarity.

 Aguilar Tone Hammer Bass Preamp Pedal